sg893052/sonic-buildimage/system/intf-dampening-HLD.md

 ### 1.1.1 Functional Requirements
 Port Link Flap Error Disable shall use below parameters to supress and protect system.
 - flap-threshold
-Specifies the number of times a port link state goes from up to down before the wait period is activated.
+Specifies the number of times a port link state goes from up to down before the recovery wait period is activated.
 The value ranges from 1 through 50.
-- sample-interval
+- sampling-interval
-Specifies the amount of time, in seconds, during which the specified toggle threshold can occur before the wait period is activated.
+Specifies the amount of time, in seconds, during which the specified toggle threshold can occur before the recovery wait period is activated.
 The value ranges from 1 through 65535.
 - recovery-interval
 Specifies the amount of time in seconds, for which the port remains disabled (down) before it becomes enabled.
 The value ranges from 0 through 65534.
 A value of 0 indicates that the port will stay down until an administrative override occurs.